burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 - Give people 15 minutes to arrive, grab a drink and say hello to their fellow code crafts people

-- Begin with a round robin asking people to introduce themselves and an ice-breaker.
+- Begin with a round robin asking people to introduce themselves as an ice-breaker.
 An interesting fact about themselves or something they got up to at the weekend.
-This is crucial as it helps the other members to get to know each other better and by having each individual speak early on encourages participation - much the same with any workshop or retrospective.
+This is crucial as it helps the other members to get to know each other and by having individuals speaking early on encourages participation - much the same as it does with any workshop or retrospective.

-- Start with a brief intro explaining the concept of the dojo and the format for new arrivals and as a reminder.
-Explain the rules and ask people to be respectful and turn their phones to silent and stay off social media.
+- Start with a brief intro explaining the concept of the dojo and the format for new arrivals and as a reminder to old hands.
+Explain the rules and ask people to be respectful of everyones commitment to learn and turn their phones to silent.

 - Provide an introduction to the chosen kata then ask people to pair up.
-Give them 15 minutes to discuss and set up their environment Language of choice, IDE, test framework, etc. If there is an odd number than a group of three is fine.
+Give them 15 minutes to discuss and set up their environment: Language of choice, IDE, test framework, etc. If there is an odd number than a group of three is fine.

-- Use the Pomodoro technique, with 25 minutes focused time on the kata and 5 minutes down time - I find this works great for paired programming and not just Codo Katas.
+- Use the [Pomodoro](http://tomatoi.st) technique, with 25 minutes focused time on the kata and 5 minutes down time - I find this works great for paired programming and not just Codo Katas.
 Generally three Pomodoros is a nice time to spend on a kata before people begin to lose interest or you might find some people finish simple challenges.
 Ideally you want the challenge to remain unfinished for all; they can always finish or polish it after.

+- Leave time at the end for a mini retro / learn and share exercise.
+Ask pairs to volunteer and hook up their machine to a big screen to run through their approach.
+People are often willing to share and this discussion at the end is very valuable for socialising learning amongst the group.

 - Get some pizza - if you have some sponsorship.
 Sharing food is another great way to encourage a group atmosphere where learning is encouraged.
 And people like pizza.
 Plus it is a convenient food to eat when trying to work.

-- Leave time at the end for a mini retro / learn and share exercise.
-Ask pairs to volunteer and hook up their machine to a big screen to run through their approach.
-I have found people are often willing to share and this discussion at the end is very valuable for socialising learning amongst the group.

-- Some prizes - if sponsorship permits is always a nice touch
+- Prizes - if sponsorship permits is always a nice touch

 ### Checklist for the Venue